-Worms, Germany: An old town rich with Jewish history and landmarks
+Worms, Germany: An old town rich with Jewish history

 But in only 20 years, the peace was broken by the First Crusade.
 Between the Crusaders, accusations that the Jews had caused the Black Death, various social unrests, and wars, the Judengasse (Jewish Quarter) was regularly destroyed, and rebuilt.

 It wasn’t until 1801 that the Jews were free to leave the ghetto and take up residence anywhere in the city.
 But by 1945, the entire Jewish community in Worms had been destroyed.
 The only remnant left was the cemetery.

 For a sense of the often tragic history, start with the Judengasse.
 The charm of this popular and reconstructed area belies its sad history.
 But the willingness of the city to recreate and honor the memory of the community makes the area a place of hope as well as remembrance.

 The Jewish CemeteryAlthough time and the elements have taken their toll on the tombstones, the cemetery survived the war fairly intact.
 The oldest surviving gravestone is that of Jacob Bahur who died in 1076, making it the oldest Jewish cemetery of Europe still in existence.